-Gill Harvey – a loving tribute by her husband, Adam Sweeting
+Gill Harvey - A loving tribute by her husband, Adam Sweeting

 They say you don’t know what you’ve got till it’s gone, but everyone who knew Gill Harvey was in no doubt that she was a special person and a unique talent.
 Her visual flair shone through everything she did, whether it was the flowing contours and scintillating beading of her bridal gowns, or the playful and inventive window displays she devised for the Eliza Jane Howell shop in Connaught Street.
 The way she dressed herself was never pretentious but always casually dazzling.